wbjacks/msb/index.markdown

 series of [class lectures on YouTube](https://www.youtube.com/user/MIT), and MeetUp offers tons of [industry-specific lectures and networking events in San Francisco](https://www.meetup.com/topics/san-francisco/us/ca/san_francisco/).

+## Interviews

+Professor Emeritus Jackson has offered to put students in touch with contacts in different startups with which he has established relationships.
+Additionally, he has recently started doing work with the [Artemis Fund](https://theartemisfund.com), and believes it might provide additionally interesting networking opportunities.

 ***

 # Coursework